Lamden/tsol/README.md

 	}
 ```

-Now you have a way to create infinate numbers of data models on a blockchain.
+Now you have a way to create infinite numbers of data models on a blockchain.

 Enjoy!